ptrlrd/ptrlrd/READme.md

 - Cat dad to Quinn and Valor

 ## Work Life:
-- Learning more about Vue 3, Nuxt, and JavaScript
+- Learning a lot about Developer
-- Front End Developer @ [Rooster Grin Media][roostergrin]
+- Associate Software Engineer @ [Lucasfilm][lucasfilm]
-- Some Skills I am using at Rooster Grin are HTML, CSS, JavaScript, Vue, Nuxt, and AWS
+- Some Skills I am using at Lucasfilm are Java, Kotlin, CI/CD, and some other fun stuff
 - Always available for collaboration or helping with Open Source Projects
 - 2022 Goals: Refactor existing projects and learn more about backend development & developer operations